 Today I present to you a silent film: Fish en Papillote:

 Yesterday, 2,438 miles away from me, two very good friends resolved to make fish en papillote for their Sunday night dinner.
-I tried to explain the process to them via a series of emailed pictures, but I have yet to hear if they were any help.
-I hope this video might assist them in the future.
+I tried to explain the process to them via a series of emailed pictures, and then decided to make this video, which I think will better assist them in the future.

 In any case, en papillote is currently my favorite way to prepare fish.
-These parchment packages are magical.
-How so?
-Let me tell you:
+These parchment packages are magical:

 1. When cooked en papillote, a fish fillet retains its heat to the last bite.
 I love fish, but it’s tricky to cook — so easily overcooked — and it cools down quickly.
 These packages somehow manage to keep the fish fillets hot without drying them out one bit.
 And by keeping the fish piping hot, the en papillote method helps you eat more slowly, allowing you to savor your dinner, which I appreciate.
 I tend to eat very quickly.
 Like its a race or something.